 What is the difference between Australian Organic and a certification body?

-Australian Organic Ltd is an industry body representing Australian certifiers (certification bodies) and certified operators.
-Australian Organic no longer provides certification services., however owns its own private organic standard, called the Australian Certified Organic Standard.
+Australian Organic Limited is an industry body representing Australian certifiers (certification bodies) and certified operators.
+Australian Organic no longer provides certification services, however owns its own private organic standard, called the Australian Certified Organic Standard (ACOS).
 Australian Organic licenses certification bodies to use the ACOS and Bud logo as part of their certification services.
+Australian Organic no longer requires certification services.

 Licensed certification bodies ensure their organic operators are adhering to the Certification Rules and relevant Standards.
 All Department of Agriculture approved organic certification bodies ensure compliance with the relevant standards which allows trace back of all products to their origin.
 If you require certification services or more information, we recommend you speak to one of the six Government approved organic certification bodies in Australia.